contao/docs/docs/manual/guides/local/devilbox.en.md

 ## Install and configure the Devilbox

-There is no installation in the true sense necessary.
+There is no installation routine.
 You just have to download the files from the Devilbox [GitHub Page](https://github.com/cytopia/devilbox) into an empty directory.
 The configuration takes place via a single file.
 In your directory you will find the file `env-example`.
 Copy and rename the file to `.env`.
 In the new file you can now make your configurations.
 Necessary are changes of the following entries:

 * [NEW_UID](https://devilbox.readthedocs.io/en/latest/configuration-files/env-file.html#new-uid)